mdkwe/FiBot/README.md

   Click on a ticker to access a comprehensive overview of the stock, including sector, industry, current price, beta, day range, previous close, and more.

 - **Latest News Integration:**
   Stay updated with the latest news articles related to the selected company.
-FiBot displays the most recent news with links to full articles, helping you keep a pulse on market sentiment.
+FiBot displays the most recent news with links to full articles.

 ---